“What is the secret to achieving the best bathroom lighting?” As an architectural designer, I’m frequently asked this question.

 Also consider placing lights next to, over, or on the vanity mirror—lighting on both sides of the mirror is most flattering.
 When I remodeled my own bathroom I flanked my mirror with sconces and, personally, I think I look ten years younger in my bathroom thanks to my vanity lighting.

-Layer 2: Create the Mood
+Layer 2: Mood Lighting

 You’ve taken care of business, now let’s get serious about creating mood.
 Bathtubbers use their bathrooms as a quiet oasis in their home.
 Installing dimmers for your vanity lights and recessed lighting can be a quick way to change the mood.